sespinosa/reverse/README.md

 # reverse

-Simple program that receives lines of strings via stdin and outputs the string reverted.
+Simple program that receives lines of strings via stdin and writes the string reverted to stdout.

 for example: